 building materials or refuse is hereby prohibited.

 fire contained in a device or structure designed for such

-purposes, with the prior written approval
+purposes, with the prior written approval of the Fire Chief;

 (4) The use of outdoor

 permanent incinerators shall be followed.
 The following

 requirements shall be applicable:

 nuisance-free manner in accordance with Kimberly

 Fire Department rules and regulations and only at such